Pinaki82/crust/README.md

     /*
-       Unsuffixed literals, their types are determined by the Rust compiler and depending on how they are used */
+       Unsuffixed literals, their types are determined by the Rust compiler depending on how they are used */
     // let i = 13;
     // let f = 1.6;